Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

 Relative holistic sustainability of LVL compared to steal beam production, presented in form of the holistic sustainability framework for HILCSA of the BE (SDGs are viewed in size according to their relevance for German BE assessments; colors and values represent the substitution factors of impacts (Table 1); white = no data), from (Zeug et al. 2022)

-Decision Support for Policy and Practice
+Decision Support for Policy, Civil Society, Research and Industry

-By identifying detailed and aggregated synergies, trade-offs, and critical hotspots, HILCSA reveals common systemic issues in the bioeconomy—such as planetary limits on land and water availability and persistent socio-economic inequalities in global supply chains.
+By identifying detailed and aggregated synergies, trade-offs, and critical hotspots, HILCSA reveals common systemic risks and chances in economic systems and value chains, such as the bioeconomy with planetary limits on land and water availability and persistent socio-economic inequalities in global supply chains.
+It offers valuable, science-based decision support for policy, civil society, research and industry and connects sustainability assessment with normative societal and political questions.

 Licensing and use of HILCSA